// New year new goals, investing and my favorite apps and services.

 I should also note, I am in no way an expert on this, just speaking from my experience and what works for me.
 That said, please do research beyond me, I just wanted to start the conversation.
 I know there are plenty of other ways to do this and plenty of other services that may offer the same thing.
 I feel pretty good about the resources I’m recommending, but don’t feel like you have to get exactly what I use.

-Below are the 4 of the apps I use to not only save but also invest.
+Below are the many apps I use to not only save but also invest.

 Joined: December 2015